aiidateam/aiida-website/src/blog/src/blog/gsoc-2026-blog-i.md

 The team is small and technically sharp.

-Julian will be guiding the AiiDA domain side; I bring the AI systems knowledge.
+Mentors will be guiding the AiiDA domain side; I bring the AI systems knowledge.

 That division makes sense given what the project needs.